Mahdad12/bank-service/transaction-service/HELP.md

 To build the project run following docker command from same directory:

-`docker build -t transaction-service:1.0.1 .`
+`docker build -t transaction-service .`

 You can see document link in below: